 As a consumer of economic theory, I am primarily interested in social theories for their rhetorical value.
-While my attraction toward theoretical models developed during my studies of mainstream economic models of decision-making (rationality, sophisticated probabilistic beliefs, Bayesian updating, etc.), I also believe in the infinite potential of alternative models of decision-making to illustrate economic phenomena.
+While my attraction toward theoretical models developed during my studies of mainstream economic models of decision-making (rationality, sophisticated probabilistic beliefs, Bayesian updating, etc.), I continue to believe in the potential of alternative models of decision-making to illustrate economic phenomena.

 Seemingly Rational Choice